 Go-Karting Kart World – Liskeard, Cornwall.

 Blue Reef Aquarium – Blue Reef Aquarium – Newquay

 BEES EXHIBITION CENTRE – Porteath Bee Centre – http://www.porteath-beecentre.co.uk/contact – Near Rock, Cornwall PL27 6RA

 Jazz – Bude Jazz Festival is a renown annual event held in August/September each year – see web site for details.

 Newquay Zoo Environmental Park –Newquay Zoo

-We hope you enjoy your stay in our Cottages and enjoy what Cornwall has to offer.
+We hope you enjoy your stay in our Cottages and enjoy what Cornwall and Devon has to offer.